mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 weaponry.
 Personnel who are engaged at close quarters are unlikely to be able to keep track of the 'big picture'

 - they are too busy trying to stay alive!
-As a result DM- applies on checks other than those pertaining to the immediate close-combat situation.
+As a result DM-applies on checks other than those pertaining to the immediate close-combat situation.
 This DM may also be applied to almost any combat or non-combat task a Traveller is trying to carry out – directing the fire of